Skip to main content

 Responsibilities

-The Historian in Residence’s responsibilities include research, writing, and presentations using the JHC’s collections.
+The Historian in Residence’s responsibilities include research, writing, and presentations using the JHC’s collections and other repositories.
 The historian will:

-• Write a minimum of two articles based on this research for publication in American Ancestors magazine and contribute occasional blog posts to the JHC and American Ancestors websites.
+• Write two articles for publication in American Ancestors magazine and contribute occasional blog posts to the JHC and American Ancestors websites.

-• Provide consultation to JHC staff about Jewish history as/when needed.
+• Provide consultation to JHC staff about American Jewish history as/when needed.

 Qualifications